syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Adding a digital signature with customization

-The PdfSignatureSettings allows you to add customized digital signatures to the PDF document.
+The [PdfSignatureSettings](https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSignatureSettings.html) allows you to add customized digital signatures to the PDF document.

 ### Adding a digital signature with CAdES format

 As per the PDF specification 2.0, now Syncfusion PDF library supports digital signature based on CAdES (CMS Advanced Electronics Signature).
 The CAdES based digital signature can remain valid for long periods, even if underlying cryptographic algorithms are broken.
-Using the API “CryptographicStandard”, you can change the standard between CMS (Cryptographic Message Syntax) and CAdES.
+Using the API [CryptographicStandard](https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSignatureSettings~CryptographicStandard.html), you can change the standard between CMS (Cryptographic Message Syntax) and CAdES.

 The following code example explains how to add a digital signature with cryptographic standard (CAdES) to the PDF document.